 -2°C to +10°C (+28°F to +50°F)

-Discover a magical underwater world while ice diving in the Arctic while following a program of progressive dives.
-We may start off with simple dives in an open water environment off the floe edge and finish the trip with diving a grounded iceberg.
+Discover the magical underwater world of ice diving in the Arctic while following a program of progressive dives.
+We may start off with simple dives in an open water environment off the floe edge and finish the trip with diving near natural features.
 Arctic diving in a drysuit will require more weight than you are normally accustomed to, so we will inspect your equipment and ensure all is functioning correctly and that you are weighted for neutral buoyancy.
 Each dive will progressively build on the previous dive.

 As we evaluate your Arctic diving comfort, we will attempt to dive in an overhead environment, perhaps through a seal hole, or through a crack in the sea ice, or maybe even under the floe edge on a line.
 Finally, the pinnacle of diving in the Arctic will be on a grounded iceberg.
 (Subject to local conditions: An iceberg must be present and a safe entry/exit point such as a crack or melt-water pool must be available)